tangowithcode/tango_with_django_2/manuscript/chapter15-rango-exercises.md

-#Making Rango Tango!
-Exercises {#chapter-ex}
+#Making Rango Tango Exercises {#chapter-ex}
-So far we have been adding in different pieces of functionality to Rango.
-We've been building up the application in this manner to get you familiar with the Django Framework, and to learn about how to construct the various parts of an application.
-However, at the moment, Rango is not very cohesive or interactive.
-In this chapter, we challenge you to improve the application and its user experience by bringing together some of the functionality that we have already implemented along with some other features.
+So far, we have added in several key pieces of functionality to Rango.
+We've been building the app up in a manner that hopefully gets you familiar with using the Django framework, and to learn how to contstruct the various parts of a web application.

-To make Rango more coherent, integrated and interactive, it would be nice to add the following functionality.
+However, Rango at the moment is not very cohesive or interactive.
+In this chapter, we challenge you to improve the app and its user experience further by bringing together some of the functionality we have implemented along with some new features.
+To make Rango more coherent, integrated and interactive, let's look at implementing the following functionality.

-- Track the clicks on Categories and Pages, i.e.:
+In Rango's `Category` and `Page` models, we've included a `views` field.
+However, we haven't actually used them yet, so why not implement the functionality to track views to both types of content?
+Specifically, we'll be looking at:

-	- count the number of times a category is viewed
+- counting the number of times that a category is viewed; and
-	- count the number of times a page is viewed via Rango, and
+- counting the number of times a page is clicked from a Rango category view.

-	- collect likes for categories (see [Django and Ajax Chapter](#chapter-ajax)).
-- Integrate the browsing and searching within categories, i.e.:
-	- instead of having a disconnected search page, let users search for pages on each specific category page, and
-	- let users filter the set of categories shown in the side bar (see [Django and Ajax Chapter](#chapter-ajax)).
-- Provide services for Registered Users, i.e.:
-	- Assuming you have switched the `django-registration-redux`, we need to setup the registration form to collect the additional information (i.e. website, profile picture)
-	- let users view their profile
+We'll also be wanting to collect likes for different categories, as this is also something that we have not yet implemented.
+We'll be looking at implementing this with AJAX (see [AJAX in Django](#chapter-ajax)).
+We'll also make use of AJAX to allow users to filter the categories that they see on the left-hand categories bar.

+In addition to these new features, we'll be working to provide further services to registered users of Rango.
+Specifically, we'll be working to:

+- allow users registering to the site to again specify a profile image and website (if you worked through the chapter on `django-registration-redux`, this functionality will have been lost);
-	- let users edit their profile, and
+- let users view and edit their profile; and
-	- let users see the list of users and their profiles.
+- let users who are logged in view a list of other users and their profiles.

 I> ### Note
-I> We won't be working through all of these tasks right now.
-Some will be taken care of in the [Django and Ajax Chapter]({#chapter-ajax}), while others will be left to you to complete as additional exercises.
+I> As we have alluded to above, we won't be working through all of these tasks in this chapter.
+The AJAX-related tasks (as well as definition of what AJAX actually is!) will be left to the [AJAX in Django]({#chapter-ajax}) later on, while others will be left to you to complete as additional exercises.

-Before we start to add this additional functionality we will make a todo list to plan our workflow for each task.
-Breaking tasks down into sub-tasks will greatly simplify the implementation so that we are attacking each one with a clear plan.
-In this chapter, we will provide you with the workflow for a number of the above tasks.
-From what you have learnt so far, you should be able to fill in the gaps and implement most of it on your own (except those requiring AJAX).
-In the following chapter, we have included hints, tips and code snippets elaborating on how to implement these features.
-Of course, if you get really stuck, you can always check out our implementation on GitHub.
+Before we start to add this additional functionality, we will make a *todo* list to plan our workflow for each task.
+Breaking tasks down into smaller sub-tasks will greatly simplify the implementation process.
+We'll then be attacking each main activity with a clear plan.
+In this chapter, we'll be providing you with the workflow for a number of the above tasks.
+From what you have learnt so far, you should now be able to fill in the gaps and implement most of it on your own (except for those requiring AJAX).

+We've included hints, tips and code snippets to help you along.
+Of course, if you get really stuck, you can always check out [our implementation for the exercises on GitHub](https://github.com/maxwelld90/tango_with_django_2_code).
+Let's get started with tracking page clicks!

-## Track Page Clicks
+## Tracking Page Clicks
-Currently, Rango provides a direct link to external pages.
-This is not very good, because we wont know which pages people visit.
-So to count the number of times a page is viewed via Rango you will need to perform the following steps.
+Currently, Rango provides direct links to external pages.
+While simple, this approach does not allow us to record how many clicks each page receives -- a click takes you away from Rango without any ability to record information on what has just happened.
+In order to address this, we can implement a simple view to record a click -- and *then* redirect the user to the request page.

+This is what happens in many contemporary social media platforms, as an example -- if someone sends you a link in Facebook Messenger, for instance, Facebook inserts a simple redirect device in order to be able to track that you clicked the link.

+In order to implement functionality to track page links, have a go at the following steps.

-- Create a new view called `goto_url()`, and map it to URL `/rango/goto/` and name it `'name=goto'`.
+1. First, create a new view called `goto_url()`.
+This should be mapped to the URL `/rango/goto/`, with a URL mapping name of `goto`.
-- The `goto_url()` view will examine the HTTP `GET` request parameters and pull out the `page_id`.
-The HTTP `GET` requests will look something like `/rango/goto/?page_id=1`.
+2. The `goto_url()` view will examine the HTTP `GET` request parameters, and pull out the `page_id` that is passed along with the request.
+The HTTP `GET` request will take the form of something along the lines of `/rango/goto/?page_id=1`.
+This means that we want to redirect the user to a `Page` model instance with an `id` of `1`.
-	- In the view, select/get the `page` with `page_id` and then increment the associated `views` field, and `save()` it.
+    - In the view, `get()` the `Page` with an `id` of `page_id` (from the `GET` request).
+    - For that particular `Page` instance, increment the `views` field count by one, and then `save()` the changes you have made.
-	- Have the view redirect the user to the specified URL using Django's `redirect` method.
-Remember to include the import, `from django.shortcuts import redirect`
+    - After incrementing the `views` field, redirect the user to the page instance's `url` value using the handy `redirect()` function, available at `django.shortcuts`.
-	- If no parameters are in the HTTP `GET` request for `page_id`, or the parameters do not return a `Page` object, redirect the user to Rango's homepage.
-Use the `reverse` method to get the URL string and then redirect.
+    - If the `page_id` parameter is not supplied in the `GET` request, or an unknown `page_id` is supplied, then you should simply redirect the user to Rango's homepage.
+Again, you'll need to make use of the `redirect()` helper function, and the `reverse()` function to lookup the URL for the Rango homepage.
+Error handling should mean that you structure your code with `try`/`except` blocks.
-	- See [Django Shortcut Functions](https://docs.djangoproject.com/en/2.1/topics/http/shortcuts/) for more on `redirect` and
+	- See [Django shortcut functions](https://docs.djangoproject.com/en/2.1/topics/http/shortcuts/) for more on `redirect` and
-    [Django Reverse Function](ttps://docs.djangoproject.com/en/2.1/ref/urlresolvers/#django.urls.reverse) for more on `reverse`.
+    [Django reverse function](ttps://docs.djangoproject.com/en/2.1/ref/urlresolvers/#django.urls.reverse) for more on `reverse`.
-- Update the `category.html` so that it uses `/rango/goto/?page_id=XXX`.
+- Update Rango's `category.html` template so that instead of providing a direct link to each page, you link to the new `goto_url()` view.
-	- Remember to use the `url` template tag instead of using the direct URL i.e.
+	- Remember to use the `url` template tag instead of hard-coding the URL `/rango/goto/?page_id=x`, as shown in the example below.

 	{lang="python",linenos=off}
 		<a href="{% url 'rango:goto' %}?page_id={{page.id}}"\>